Russia and Belarus launch military exercise that fueled Western concerns

 Belarusian defense officials initially said about 13,000 troops would participate in the exercise that was to take place near its western border.
 In May, however, its Defense Ministry said the number would be cut nearly in half, and that the main maneuvers would take place deeper inside the country.

-In Moscow, the Defense Ministry said Friday that parts of the exercise will be held on the Russian territory, as well as as the Baltic and the Barents Seas.
+In Moscow, the Defense Ministry said Friday that parts of the exercise will be held on Russian territory and on the Baltic and the Barents seas.

 Last month, Defense Minister Viktor Khrenin said most of the drills will happen around the city of Barysaw, about 74 kilometers (46 miles) northeast of Minsk, although some “small units will carry out practical tasks to repel a hypothetical enemy” in areas close to the border with Poland and Lithuania.